 - 1 pack firm tofu

-- 2 Tablespoon palm sugar or 1 Tablespoon granulated sugar
+- 4 tablespoons palm sugar or 1 tablespoon granulated sugar

 - Cook rice noodle as per package instructions.

-- n a small bowl, combine fish sauce, palm sugar, water, and tamarind powder.
+- In a small bowl, combine fish sauce, palm sugar, water, and tamarind powder.
 Mix well until sugar is completely dissolved.
 Set aside.

 - Move the shrimps and tofu on one side to make room on the skillet.
-Crack the eggs directly into the skillet and scramble them to break the yolk and mix with the whites.
+Put eggs directly into the skillet and scramble them to break the yolk and mix with the whites.
 Fry the eggs for a minute or two or until cooked and then mix everything together.